WBBSE Solutions For Class 9 History Chapter 5 Europe In The Twentieth Century

 Answer: True

 Question 4.
-The Russian philosopher who prepared Russia mentally for the Russian revolution was Rousseau.
+The Russian philosopher who prepared Russia mentally for the Russian Revolution was Rousseau.

 Answer: False